gmamaladze/doom-raylib-zig/README.md

 # DOOM on macOS (Raylib + Zig build system)

-A port of the original DOOM (linuxdoom-1.10, released by id Software in 1997) to modern macOS using Raylib for graphics/audio and Zig as the build system.
+A port of the original DOOM released by id Software in 1997 to modern macOS Apple Silicon using Raylib for graphics/audio and Zig as the build system.

 The original source code is untouched.
-All platform-specific code lives in `macdoom/` — 5 new C files replace the Linux X11/OSS implementations, and 6 compatibility patches fix 64-bit issues.
+All platform-specific code lives in `macdoom/`

 ## Status

 Working:
-- Rendering (320x200 software renderer → Raylib texture)
+- Rendering 320x200 software renderer → Raylib texture
-- Input (WASD + arrows, mouse)
+- Input WASD + arrows, mouse
-- Sound effects (8-channel software mixer → Raylib AudioStream)
+- Sound effects 8-channel software mixer → Raylib AudioStream
 - Single player

 Not yet implemented:
-- Music (DOOM uses MUS format, needs MUS→MIDI conversion + synthesizer)
+- Music DOOM uses MUS format, needs MUS→MIDI conversion + synthesizer
 - Multiplayer networking
 - Fullscreen / Retina support